stanleynguyen/blog.stanleynguyen.me/content/posts/when-to-log/index.md

 ### The Rest (that you need to know)

-By now I assume you would have noticed the general theme of my proposed logging strategy revolves around clear and specific documentating logs' purposes.
+By now I assume you would have noticed the general theme of my proposed logging strategy revolves around clear and specific documenting logs' purposes.
 It is important that we treat logging as part of our requirements, and be specific about what keywords, messages we want to tag in log context for them to be effectively indexed.
 Only by doing that, we can be aware of each and every piece of logs that we produce, and in turn a clear vision into our systems.